MaartenDesnouck/google-apps-script/README.md

 $ gas link <projectName|projectId>
 ```

-#### Open the linked or a specified script in the online editor
+#### Open the linked or a specified project in the online editor

 ```
 $ gas open [projectName|projectId]
 ```

-#### Show some info about the linked or a specified script
+#### Show some info about the linked or a specified project

 ````
 $ gas show [projectName|projectId]
 ````

-#### Check for differences between your local and remote script files
+#### Check for differences between your local and remote project files
 ````
 $ gas status
 ````

-## Managing scripts, versions and deployments
+## Managing projects, versions and deployments

 #### Create, delete or get a remote project
 - Create will always happen in the root of My Drive (for now)